-Research is usually the first step and necessary part of any paper or project once an idea or subject has been formulated.
-Yet when it comes to looking for an internship or job, research is often the one and most important step in the search process that students tend to avoid.
+Research is usually the first step and a necessary part of any school paper or project, and students get plenty of practice in their classwork.
+When it comes to looking for an internship or job, applying those research skills to the search can be the most important step in finding the right internship or job fit.

-How Can Research Help in Your Internship or Job Search?
+Using Research to Help Your Internship or Job Search

-- To discover the best organizations that meet your specifications
+- Discover the best organizations that meet your specifications

-- To help you tailor your resume and cover letter to highlight your relevant skills and experiences that will match the employer’s needs,
+- Tailor your resume and cover letter to highlight your relevant skills and experiences that will match the employer’s needs

-- To know what questions you want to ask employers during an interview.
+- Know what questions you want to ask employers during an interview

-- To be able to make an informed employment decision if you get offered the internship or job.
+- Make an informed employment decision if you get offered the internship or job

-The first place to start in any internship or job search is by visiting the Career Development Center at your college.
-Career counselors possess a wealth of knowledge and resources that they are happy to share with students.
-What about career fairs information sessions, and workshops that take place on campus throughout the academic year?
+Visit the Career Development Center at your college.
+Your school's career counselors possess a wealth of knowledge and resources that they are happy to share with students.
+Also, consider career fairs, information sessions, and workshops that take place on campus throughout the academic year.
 These are all great places to begin exploring, especially when you have no idea of where to start.

 Your college may also have a strong recruitment program whereby many companies and organizations may do information sessions or interview on campus.
 Meeting potential employers on campus is another way to learn about internship and job opportunities while also a chance to start networking with professionals currently working in a career field of immediate interest.

 Visiting employer websites online is a way to learn about their current opportunities.
 Your college probably has a list of resources, such as their own database plus resources such as CareerShift, Vault.com, and many others, depending on what they subscribe to.